 We are subject to certain legal proceedings and claims incidental to the operation of our business.
 We are also subject to certain other legal proceedings and claims that have arisen in the ordinary course of business that have not been fully adjudicated.
-We currently do not anticipate that these matters, if resolved against us, will have a material adverse impact on our financial results.
+We currently do not anticipate that these matters will have a material adverse impact on our financial results.

-For further information regarding our legal proceedings and claims, see Note 11 - Legal Proceedings and Contingencies, included in Part I, Item 1, Condensed Consolidated Financial Statements, of this Quarterly Report on Form 10-Q.
+For further information regarding our legal proceedings and claims, see Note 12 - Legal Proceedings and Contingencies, included in Part I, Item 1, Condensed Consolidated Financial Statements, of this Quarterly Report on Form 10-Q.